curtcox/ruby-engine-drivers/modules/aca/tracking/desk_tracking.md

 }

 ```

+* `user_identifier` the function to call on the User model to obtain a username
+* `desk_hold_time` exposed as status and should match the switches `reserve_time` - not used internally, for informing interfaces
+* `desk_reserve_time` if a user wants to reserve their "on hold" desk, this is the maximum reserve time
+* `manual_reserve_time` the max time a manual desk can be reserved for
+* `checkin` the list of manual checkin desks for each level

 The `"mappings"` are the only requirement and are typically ingested by creating an import script as there can be thousands.